borntofrappe/borntofrappe/playground/Sections/Getting Started/README.md

 ## Animation

 The SVG syntax includes a `<style>` block to animate the top of the telescope with CSS.
+Include a variant without the animation in the media query checking for `prefers-reduced-motion`.